 4. 57-45,78N 12-0,12E

 In the fairways through the archipelago of Gothenburg the current may under certain circumstances be severe.
 Areas of special attention are described under “Fairways” above.
 Illustration below shows a common scenario, but may rapidly change due to change in weather and water level.
-A forecast is found on the website of Port of Gothenburg.
 Present readings are given via AIS and/or ViVa.
+Forecast is found on Port of Gothenburg website.

 In the harbour area the current is generated by fresh water coming from the lake of Vänern, and may reach maximum 2 knots.
 In the mouth of Göta river (area of Skandia, Skarvik and Rya) the interaction between fresh and salt water way cause varying effects on ship movements.
 Accordingly, please note that the sea water density varies in different levels.